fscottfoti/togethermap-help/docs/customization.md

 Next is the icon color function.
 This is very similar to the others but returns a color value.
 These colors can be hex numbers - you can search Google for a hex "color picker" or use your favorite from the web and just copy the value in here.
 It can also return simple colors like "blue", "red", "yellow", etc, but these colors are less nuanced obviously.

-This function says, first check if there are no residential units, if so return a blue color.
+This function says: first check if there are no residential units and if so return a blue color.
 After that we know that the building is residential, but if it *also* contains commercial (the next line), we return purple.
 Then if it's a *large* building return red and otherwise return yellow.
 And that's how we choose the colors you see in the image above.

 The one thing worth noting on this example is that you can use the `p.Units` notation if the attribute doesn't have weird characters in it, but you have to use `p['WHATEVER']` notation if it does, which is why we have to do `p['Total GSF (Commercial)']`.
 Otherwise you should have seen all this before.